angeljovelle/college-projects/README.md

 # college-projects

-This is a repository containing my college codes, works, and projects since first year.
+This is a repository containing my college codes, works, and projects from various subjects since freshman year.